medic/medic-docs/development/data-flows-for-analytics.md

 #### 2. Data transformation

-We use a service called couch2pg to move data from CouchDB to a relational database, PostgreSQL in this case.
+We use [couch2pg](https://github.com/medic/medic-couch2pg) to move data from CouchDB to a relational database, PostgreSQL in this case.
 The choice of PostgreSQL for analytics dashboard data sources is to allow use of the more familiar SQL querying.
 It is an open source tool that can be [easily deployed](https://github.com/medic/medic-couch2pg#installation-steps-if-applicable).
 When deployed the service uses [CouchDB's changes feed](https://docs.couchdb.org/en/2.2.0/api/database/changes.html) which allows capturing of everything happening in CouchDB in incremental updates.
 It is run and monitored by the operating system where it is configured to fetch data at a configurable interval.

 Data copied over to PostgreSQL is first stored as raw json (document) making use of PostgreSQL's jsonb data type to create an exact replica of a CouchDB database.
 From this, default views are created at deployment of the service and refreshed during every subsequent run.
 Additional custom materialized views created later are also refreshed at this time.